BANGAUTOGLASS

 Damage from normal wear — a seal that degraded over time, drain tubes that clogged from years of debris accumulation — is generally considered a maintenance issue rather than a covered claim.
 It's worth reviewing your policy carefully and calling your insurer to understand what's covered before assuming you'll need to pay out of pocket, or assuming coverage is guaranteed.

-If you haven't started a claim yet and want help navigating the process, Bang AutoGlass can assist you with the claim documentation and communication — we're not able to file on your behalf, but we can make the process clearer and less frustrating.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Bang AutoGlass provides mobile auto glass service across Arizona and Florida, so if you're in either state, we can come directly to your location rather than asking you to drive the vehicle to a shop.

 What Affects the Cost of Buick Century Sunroof Glass Replacement